-Risk of significant weakness in arrangements Work performed Findings Governance: statutory financial reporting The Ministry of Housing, Communities and Local Government (MHCLG) put in place revised regulations effective from 31 March 2021.
-The Accounts and Audit (Amendment) Regulations 2021 extend the statutory audit deadlines for 2020/21 for all local authorities from 31 July to 30 September 2021 for all local authority bodies.
+Risk of significant weakness in arrangements Work performed Findings The Ministry of Housing, Communities and Local to Our work included, but was not limited to: • Drawing from the outcome of the 2020/21 financial statement audit; We presented our Audit Completion Report in February 2023, and a summary of the findings are set out in Section 2 of this report.
+Alongside the various delays mentioned below, we needed to re-deploy our audit team at a point at which we had the capacity and that is also a contributing factor to the delayed audit report. regulations effective from 31 March 2021.
+The Accounts and Audit (Amendment) Regulations 2021 Property records extend the statutory audit deadlines for 2020/21 for all local authorities from 31 July to 30 September 2021 for all local authority bodies.
 The completion of audited 2020/21 financial statements represents a delay of some 18 months.
-Our work included, but was not limited to: • Drawing from the outcome of the 2020/21 financial statement audit; We presented our Audit Completion Report in February 2023, and a summary of the findings are set out in Section 2 of this report.
-Alongside the various delays mentioned below, we needed to re-deploy our audit team at a point at which we had the capacity and that is also a contributing factor to the delayed audit report.
-Property records Meetings with Officers Reviewing any applicable supporting committee reports.
+Meetings with Officers Reviewing any applicable supporting committee reports.
 We reported to the November 2020 Audit & Governance Committee that during the course of our 2019/20 audit, in our testing of underlying valuation data, such as floor spaces, the Council was unable to immediately find data to validate the floor areas used to support the valuation, leading to the Council having to find alternative sources of evidence.
 We recommended the Council perform a regular reconciliation between the underlying books and records of asset data, such as floor space and land areas, to the information used as the basis of valuation by the valuer.
 We believe this delay presents a risk of significant weakness in the Council's arrangements for Governance (how the body ensures that it makes informed decisions and properly manages its risks) including how the body supports its statutory financial Our initial audit visit in 2021 identified ongoing issues regarding the accuracy and reliability of property records requiring the Council to appoint a company to re-measure assets to ensure asset valuations were accurate.
 Limited capacity in this specialist sector was a contributing factor to delays.
 The re-measurement exercise identified significant errors in the Council's records that needed to be passed onto the Council's valuation expert for review with new valuations being entered in the fixed asset register and financial statements.
 This included material errors that meant prior year balances had to be restated. reporting requirements.
 New financial ledger Criteria as defined by Auditor Guidance Note 3 (AGN03), Auditors' Work on Value for Money (VFM) Arrangements (December 2021) The Council also intended to introduce a new financial ledger system, with intended wider benefits to financial planning and budgetary control.
 Capacity in the finance team was also stretched with interim finance staff at various grades and limited success in recruiting, in large part due to scarcity of skilled resource in the labour market.
 In 2021, we discussed the delays over the financial statements audit and were content that, due to significant finance resource constraints, the Council would focus on the implementation of its new financial ledger rather than complete the 2020/21 financial statements, particularly given the time required to complete the asset remeasurement exercise.
 The new financial ledger has only recently been put in place and there have been sustained capacity constraints in the finance team, with various interims and vacant posts.

-Risk of significant weakness in arrangements (continued)
+Identified significant weakness in arrangements